clojurists-together/clojuriststogether.org/content/news/2025/2025 Q3 Call for Proposals and Survey Results.md

 - Errors and clean common build tooling for AI agents.
 - Clojure.spec, virtual thread support for core.async
 - LSP and AI tooling ecosystem
 - The CLJS compiler is slow, cumbersome and doesn't play well with modern JS (ESM).
-Cherry is very exciting.
+Cherry is very exciting. <br>

+---

 ### What areas of the Clojure and ClojureScript ecosystem are strong?
 - COMMUNITY